options1k/options1k/content/about/index.md

 I try to earn $1000 per month trading options. 💰

 ## Long version
-This blog records my attempt to make $1000 (USD) per month by trading stock options.
+This blog records my attempt to make $1000 (USD) profit per month by trading stock options.

 The $1000 needs to be cash, so trades that are still open do not count.
 I will share all my option trades on this blog.